rockavoldy/pajak/README.md

 # Kurs Pajak

-This repository exists to scrape all kurs posted by Kemenkeu every thursday.
+This repository exists to scrape all kurs posted by Kemenkeu every Wednesday.
 This kurs is used by beacukai to calculate tax.
 You can use this API for free.

 ## Live API